j-davies-astro/eagle-guide/working_with_catalogues.md

 print(M200_sol)
 ```

 Put this function somewhere safe, as we'll be using it throughout the rest of this guide.
 If you have a directory in which you're saving and running these example scripts, create a file containing only this function (and the relevant import statements at the top) as `catalogue_reading.py`.
-That way, we can access it in other scripts with ```python from catalogue_reading import *```.
+That way, we can access it in other scripts in the same directory with ``` from catalogue_reading import *```.

-### Aperture measurements

 ### Constructing samples of galaxies/subhaloes

+The primary appeal of cosmological simulations is that they allow us to study relatively large samples of galaxies in cosmologically representative volumes.
+You'll therefore almost always be utilising the catalogues to construct samples of haloes/galaxies that fit certain criteria, which you then explore further with the catalogues or particle data.
+This will often involve matching between the `FOF` and `Subhalo` tables.
+In this section we'll take a look at how to do this.

+#### Every dark matter halo

+#### Central galaxies of haloes in a given mass range

+#### Galaxies in a given stellar mass range and their host haloes